kevinb22/gzoltar-and-tarantula-techniques/README.md

 respectively although the repos are copied into this project for convenience

 Main requires several arguments to be run:
-	1. The cov-matrix in Json format
+	1. The cov-matrix in json format
-	2. The class file of the Test program
+	2. The class file of the test program

 Main can also be run in eclipse simply copy all the code tarantula dir into a new java project and use the Run Configurations option to allow for command line arguments.
 The needed jars, (junit and json-simple) are found in the lib repo so  eclipse can easily add them.